By Teena Myers

 He prayed for Linda and soothed her anxiety with the assurance that God would restore her.

 The turning point in Linda’s healing came on a quiet afternoon in her hospital room.
 Her roommate slipped a CD into her player and the words of a familiar song floated from the speakers: “Jesus loves me this I know for the Bible tells me so, little ones to him belong, they are weak, but he is strong.”

 Linda recalled how often she had sung Jesus Loves Me as a child.
 “The words ‘the Bible tells me so’ struck me,” said Linda.
 “If I truly believed God’s word, I had to accept that God loved me.”

 “I didn’t want to live this way and spent the next year and a half studying Psalms.
-King David honestly expressed his feelings and that gave me permission to be honest about my feelings and know God would still loves me,” said Linda.
+King David honestly expressed his feelings, and that gave me permission to be honest about my feelings and know God would still loved me,” said Linda.
 “That revelation enabled me to release repressed emotions and freed me from a life-time of fear and anxiety.”

 A year after she was released from the mental health ward, Linda found herself weeping uncontrollably again.
 This time, her tears soaked the front pew of her church as she cried before the Lord with a broken heart.
 “I felt I died that night and was truly born again.
 My sins were confessed, repentance was sincere, forgiveness received, and I was resurrected to live a new life dependent on Christ.
 I’ve never been the same, because now I am convinced, ‘Yes, Jesus, loves me!’”